afsalthaj/afsalthaj.github.io/_posts/2017-08-19-BuliderToFunctional.md

 title: A simple example of using java builder in a Functional Way!
 ---

+## Problem

 Assume you have 2 optional parameters: `Maybe(firstName), Maybe(lastName)`
-You want to instantiate/build a `Name` class (Builder) in Java with these parameters, if they exist.
+You want to instantiate (or build an instance of) `Name` class which is possibly written in Java with these parameters, if they exist (ie; Maybe.Just, or Option.Some)
+Ok!
 Let us try writing it.

 {% highlight scala %}